How will BREXIT

 or call +33 3 20 25 70 70 for a no obligation consultation…

 The United Kingdom left the European Union on 31 January 2020.
-Under the leaving agreement, there is a transition period (also called the implementation period) which will come to an end on 31 December 2020.
-During this time, the EU and UK are attempting to create a new trade deal which will take effect from 1 January 2021.
+Under the leaving agreement, there was a transition period (also called the implementation period) which came to an end on 31 December 2020.
+During this time, the EU and UK attempted to create a new trade deal which took effect from 1 January 2021.

-When the transition period ends, the UK will lose all rights to trade under existing arrangements unless a trade agreement is in place.
-In the absence of an agreement, the so-called "no deal Brexit", the movement of goods between an EU country and the UK will be classed as an import/export operation and will be subject to customs procedures.
+At the end of the transition period, the UK lost all rights to trade under existing arrangements.
+In the absence of an agreement, the so-called "no deal Brexit", the movement of goods between an EU country and the UK became classed as an import/export operation and are now subject to customs procedures.

 Depending on the nature of your business, you may be affected by:

-- Customs tariffs and duties: Goods moving between the EU and UK will be taxed on import.
-Customs tariffs will need to be paid when the goods enter the importing territory.
+- Customs tariffs and duties: Goods moving between the EU and UK are taxed on import.
+Customs tariffs will need to be paid when the goods enter the importing territory except if goods are of "preferred origin".

-- Import VAT: All goods moving between the EU and UK will be subject to VAT on import.
+- Import VAT: All goods moving between the EU and UK are subject to VAT on import.

-- VAT refund requests will be subject to the ‘13th Directive’.
+- VAT refund requests are subject to the ‘13th Directive’.
 This can delay VAT refunds by six months or more.

-- A UK EORI number will be needed by companies which import or export goods to the UK.
-Existing EORI numbers will only be valid in the EU.
-Some UK companies may require two EORI numbers: one for their EU operations and one for operations in the UK.
+- An EU EORI number will be needed by companies which import or export goods to the EU.
+UK companies must have two EORI numbers: one for their EU operations and one for operations in the UK.

-- VIES: The EU’s VIES platform will no longer be accessible by UK companies.
-This will make it harder to check the validity of a VAT registration.
+- VIES: The EU’s VIES platform is no longer accessible by UK companies.
+The validity of british VAT numbers can be checked on the website of the HMRC.

 How can RMB help?